Preserved super: what does it mean for your retirement?

 What's my preservation age?

-Generally, you can access your super once you reach age 60 and retire.
+If you haven't already reached it, your preservation age is 60.
 The Australian Government sets the age limits and other conditions of release for super.

 Find out more about preservation age